remi/her/README.md

 ## Relationships

 You can define `has_many`, `has_one` and `belongs_to` relationships in your models.
 The relationship data is handled in two different ways.

-If there’s relationship data when parsing a resource, it will be used to create new Ruby objects.
+1. If Her finds relationship data when parsing a resource, that data will be used to create the associated model objects on the resource.

-If no relationship data was included when parsing a resource, calling a method with the same name as the relationship will fetch the data (providing there’s an HTTP request available for it in the API).
+2. If no relationship data was included when parsing a resource, calling a method with the same name as the relationship will fetch the data (providing there’s an HTTP request available for it in the API).

-For example, with this setup:
+For example:

 ```ruby
 class User